advnsoftware-oss/agrid-js/packages/browser/README.md

 You can use the create react app setup in `packages/browser/playground/nextjs` to test agrid-js as an npm module in a Nextjs application.

-1. Run `posthog` locally on port 8000 (`DEBUG=1 TEST=1 ./bin/start`).
+1. Run `agrid` locally on port 8000 (`DEBUG=1 TEST=1 ./bin/start`).
-1. Run `python manage.py setup_dev --no-data` on posthog repo, which sets up a demo account.
+1. Run `python manage.py setup_dev --no-data` on agrid repo, which sets up a demo account.
 1. Copy Project API key found in `http://localhost:8000/project/settings` and save it for the last step.
 1. Run `cd packages/browser/playground/nextjs`.
 1. Run `pnpm install-deps` to install dependencies.
-1. Run `NEXT_PUBLIC_POSTHOG_KEY='<your-local-api-key>' NEXT_PUBLIC_POSTHOG_HOST='http://localhost:8000' pnpm dev` to start the application.
+1. Run `NEXT_PUBLIC_AGRID_KEY='<your-local-api-key>' NEXT_PUBLIC_AGRID_HOST='http://localhost:8000' pnpm dev` to start the application.

 ### Tiers of testing

 1. Unit tests - this verifies the behavior of the library in bite-sized chunks.
 Keep this coverage close to 100%, test corner cases and internal behavior here
 2. Browser tests - run in real browsers and so capable of testing timing, browser requests, etc. Useful for testing high-level library behavior, ordering and verifying requests.
 We shouldn't aim for 100% coverage here as it's impossible to test all possible combinations.
-3. TestCafe E2E tests - integrates with a real posthog instance sends data to it.
+3. TestCafe E2E tests - integrates with a real agrid instance sends data to it.
 Hardest to write and maintain - keep these very high level

 ## Developing together with another project